Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 </tr>
 </table>

-<p align="center"><b> END-USER:</b> Our first user story is the end-user, who walks around with the M5Stack on his arm, which counts his steps, and displays the health bar of the Bean.
-The health bar is reflective of how much time the user has left, in order to view the specific time remaining they have to use the web.
-The user can also use the web to enroll in challenges set by sponsors, and view their total steps.
-As a reward for successfully completing challenges, they end-user will receive extra time added to their account. </p>

-<p align="center"><b> ADMIN:</b> Our second user story is the admin, who can utilise the management dashboard to to track the userbase.
-They are able to track statistics of the user, sponsors, and challenges in order to ensure the success of the product and see how others are interacting with the product.
-This can essential for making business decisions, and to see if attracting customers and sponsers is successful, or if many customers have left and for what reason (not enough challenges or sponsors present).
-If an individual user has an issue, they are able to use the management dashboard to view their profile.
-Using the management dashboard, they are able to monitor and visualize the data in a user friendly way. </p>

-<p align="center"><b> SPONSOR:</b> Finally, our third user story is the sponsor.
-The sponsor uses the website to create a profile, and then set challenges for the average user to enrol them.
-They are able to use these challenges as a way to promote their business and brand.</p>

-These key stories were developped in to further user stories, which can be seen in our [Gantt chart](Images/updated_gantt.png).
+These key user types were developped in to further user stories, which can be seen in our [Gantt chart](Images/updated_gantt.png).
 However, the main ones can be seen in this use case diagram:

 ![Use case](Images/dotuml.png)

-Based on these user stories, we utilised three key subsystems that were the basis of our architecture, and became necessary to the success of Do or Die as a product:
+Now that it is clear who are target users are, and how we saw them using our system, it is necessary to define the key subsystems that make up our product.
+Each of these subsystems became necessary to ensuring the success of Do or Die as a product:

 * **Internet of Things Device** :
 In order to ensure we track our user's fitness level, we used an M5Stack as our IoT device.
 This was an Arduino compatible device we used to create a pedometer.
 This will be worn on the user's wrist, and can accurately send steps to the Desktop application.
 On our IoT device the user can view a live step count, challenges they are enrolled in, and indivdiual statistics.
 The device was made to be stateless, and relies on the Desktop application to pull the user's data.
 This device worked well for our desired goals because it contains a gyroscope which can be used as a pedometer, and Wi-Fi capabilities to pull information from the central database.